- Sci-fi comic about ancient things people find in melting icebergs

-The journey by the road took two days.
+The journey by the road took them two days.
 They turned to the Sword Mountain afterwards.
-It was a joyous, bright spot of colour amid the grayness of the early spring, a mountain covered with a magnificent forest of conifer trees of all sizes: from little ones, just two-three human heights tall to giants scraping the skies with their crowns.
-These were the trees where the swords grew.
+It was a joyous, bright spot of colour amid the greyness of the early spring, a mountain covered with a magnificent forest of conifer trees of all sizes: from little ones, just two-three human heights tall to giants scraping the skies with their crowns.
+Those were the trees where the swords grew.

-“This is our family tree,” announced Wellin finally when they stopped near one of these skyscrapers.
+“This is our family tree,” announced Wellin finally when they stopped near one of the skyscrapers.
 “Your sword is somewhere up there.
 Go get it”.

 “How will I know which is mine?” asked Wolf, bewildered.

 “She’ll call you,” Wellin reassured him.
-“No go.
+“Now go.
 I’ll be waiting here”.